How to Shop for a Loan Officer

 Some lenders specialize in particular loan programs or focus on new purchase loans over refinances, or vice versa.
 This often helps them provide more competitive rates, terms and service for their specialty.

 This often shows up in how lenders market themselves.
-The best rates on refinances are usually only accessible for 30 days, so a lender quoting you a 60-day turn time for completing a refinance may not be getting you the lowest possible rate.
+Some of the best rates on refinances are usually only accessible for 30 days, so a lender quoting you a 60-day turn time for completing a refinance may not be getting you the lowest possible rate.
 If you notice that the lender you are researching brags more about their refinance rates than the purchase turn-around times, you may want to avoid them for a purchase transaction.

 How to wade through loan officer sales pitches